metablaster/WindowsFirewallRuleset/README.md

 (Assumes you enabled context menu during installation of PowerShell Core) if not open it manually.
 4. If you would like to use Windows PowerShell 5.1 instead of PowerShell Core see:\
 [How to open Windows PowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/WindowsPowerShell.md)
-5. Type or copy/paste following commands and hit enter for each

-    ```powershell
-    Get-ExecutionPolicy
-    ```

-    Remember what the output of the above command is, note that PowerShell Core defaults to `RemoteSigned` while Windows PowerShell defaults to `Restricted`

-6. Set new execution policy: (Note that `RemoteSigned` will work only if scripts are unblocked)

-    ```powershell
-    Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
-    ```

-    You will be prompted to accept execution policy change, type `Y` and press enter to accept.\
-    For more information visit link given in the console description.

-7. Now if you don't have PowerShell context menu then move to C root drive by executing following 2 lines, this is where you extracted your downloaded zip file:
+5. Now if you don't have PowerShell context menu then move to C root drive by executing following 2 lines, this is where you extracted your downloaded zip file:

     ```powershell